jcm300/OnlineGameMatchmaking/README.md

 # OnlineGameMatchmaking

-OnlineGameMatchmaking is a system that emulates the inner-workings of online game systems such as Implementation of a Matchmaking System for an Online Game.
-The project should follow a [Client-Server Model](https://en.wikipedia.org/wiki/Client%E2%80%93server_model) where Server-Client communicatoins should be made via TCP sockets.
+OnlineGameMatchmaking is a system that emulates the inner-workings of online multiplayer game match-making systems.
+The system follows a [Client-Server Model](https://en.wikipedia.org/wiki/Client%E2%80%93server_model) where Server-Client communications are made via TCP sockets.
+Developed in the context of the Distributed Systems course at Minho University

 The Matchmaking System should allow: